gggraph/Genesis/README.md

 * located at /ptx.
 This file contains all transaction which has been received by peers or built with command console.
 * ECDSA verification is always done to transactions before being appended to this file.
 * When Genesis Software prepare mining, it fills the new block with transaction inside /ptx file.
-* /ptx file is refreshed every time blockchain upgraded, deleting those who have old TOU or those who have purished.
+* /ptx file is refreshed at every blockchain upgrade, deleting transactions who have old TOU or those who have purished.

 ##### The Smart Contract Storage Files